carlaKC/lightning-notes/ldk-arch.md

 Full commitment dance for adding a HTLC that's intended to be forwarded.

+Starting state for channel:
+- When we receive a `channel_ready` and we've sent our own, we'll progress our `ChannelState` enum on `Channel` to `ChannelReady`
+  - Pull all flags from previous state and set `FundedStateFlags::ALL`

 #### Adding a HTLC
 - Once a channel has been fully opened, it's going to be tracked in the `ChannelManger`'s `per_peer_state`: